John G. Fraser: Early years

-Family
+Family and Personal life

 John Fraser's father was the Rev. Colin Mackenzie Fraser, who was one of a large group of Presbyterian ministers "imported" to the Cape of Good Hope in the 1820s and 1830s to "anglicise" the Dutch Reformed Church.
 He married Anna Amalia Muller (1799–1838) on 27 February 1828.
 They had seven children, one of whom, Colin MacKenzie Fraser II, was the Minister of the Dutch Reformed Church at Philippolis and was the father of Rachel Isabella Fraser, who later married future President MT Steyn.

 John Fraser was married to Dorothea Ortlepp (1845–1930) on 18 April 1866.
 They had eleven children.
 The second daughter, Maria Elizabeth Carolina Fraser, married Gideon Brand van Zyl who served as Governor General of the Union of South Africa from 1945 to 1950 and was appointed to the Privy Council by King George VI in 1945.

 He died in Bloemfontein on 22 June 1927.